pwa-builder/PWABuilder/docs/home/pwa-workshop.md

 ### Exploring the generated solution

 Before you start coding, let's explore the generated solution.
-The PWA Studio extension was created based on the PWABuilder [pwa-starter](https://aka.ms/learn-pwa/workshop/github.com/pwa-builder/pwa-starter) project.
+The PWABuilder Studio extension was created based on the PWABuilder [pwa-starter](https://aka.ms/learn-pwa/workshop/github.com/pwa-builder/pwa-starter) project.
 It uses the following tech stack:

 - [**lit**](https://lit.dev/): PWABuilder team's framework of choice.
 This means you will also be using lit as a web component framework to build your PWA.
 - [**@fluent/web-components**](https://aka.ms/learn-pwa/workshop/docs.microsoft.com/fluent-ui/web-components/): The Fluent Web Components are a set of UI components, like [Ionic](https://ionicframework.com/), or the [Material Design Web Components](https://material.io/develop/web).
 This provides a set of modern UI components that are ready to use and can be easily customized.